NEMA connector: NEMA 23

 NEMA 23 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 347/600Y supplies.
 According to NEMA, NEMA 23 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
-There are however NEMA L23 series locking devices for 20- and 30-amp devices specified and available for these applications.
+There are however NEMA L23 series locking devices for 20- and 30-ampere devices specified and available for these applications.

+NEMA 24

+NEMA 24 Series devices are specified for two pole, three-wire grounding devices for 347V A/C power.

 NEMA TT-30

 The NEMA TT-30 (TT stands for Travel Trailer) connector is a 120 V 30 A recreational vehicle standard (hot-neutral-ground), also known as RV 30.
 The TT-30R receptacle is commonly available in nearly all RV parks in the United States and Canada, and all but the largest RVs manufactured since the 1970s use this plug to connect to power feeds.

 The appearance of this plug is sometimes confused with a NEMA 10 connector, rated for 240 V, but the NEMA TT-30 is a 120 V device.
 The hot and neutral blades are angled at 45° from vertical and 90° to each other, unlike NEMA 10 devices (where the angles are 30° and 60° respectively), also the plug is slightly smaller than a NEMA 10 and larger than ordinary 5-15P plugs.
 The ground pin is round, like those on straight-blade NEMA grounding devices.
 Referring to the picture, the orientation is the same as the NEMA 5 plug and receptacle, with the neutral blade on the lower right.

 Adapters are available with the TT-30P plug on one side and a 5-15R or 5-20R receptacle on the other side.
 When a power feed cord is detachable from an RV, an L5-30P is usually used on the RV end of the cord.